-- 1. Sporting behaviour: dodgeball competitions are based on sporting behaviour and fair play.
+- 1. Sporting behavior: dodgeball competitions are based on sporting behavior and fair play.
 Coaches and players are expected and trusted with these values.
-The following are examples of unacceptable or unsporting behaviour: - Tactics that endanger the safety of players. - After equipment check, illegal equipment is put back into play. - Use of equipment for other than its intended design. - Interfering in the match, when the interferer is not allowed to (e.g. ejected players, players called out on the way to the out box,...) - Fighting or physically contacting another player in an aggressive manner is not tolerated.
+The following are examples of unacceptable or unsporting behavior: - Tactics that endanger the safety of players. - After equipment check, illegal equipment is put back into play. - Use of equipment for other than its intended design. - Interfering in the match, when the interferer is not allowed to (e.g. hit players, out players, exiting players,...) - Fighting or physically contacting another player in an aggressive manner is not tolerated.
 An offender will be ejected (red card offence) from the match and shall be removed from the tournament venue.
-Should an official be unable to determine who initiated the offence, all parties involved will be penalised with a red card and ejected from play. - Fighting between teams shall result in the discontinuation of the game.
+Should an official be unable to determine who initiated the offence, all parties involved will be penalized with a red card and ejected from play. - Fighting between teams shall result in the discontinuation of the game.
 The game shall be determined a draw.
 No points will be awarded and both teams shall be removed from the venue at the discretion of the official. - Intentionally damaging the court, equipment or facilities. - Use of derogatory, racial, or offensive gestures or language by players will not be tolerated.
-Coaches, managers, or other team members will not make disparaging or insulting remarks about opposing players, officials, or spectators, nor commit any other acts that could be considered unsporting conduct. - Aggressive headshots at close distance should be considered unsporting behaviour when the referees considers other body parts could have been targeted instead. - 2.
+Coaches, managers, or other team members will not make disparaging or insulting remarks about opposing players, officials, or spectators, nor commit any other acts that could be considered unsporting conduct. - Aggressive headshots at close distance should be considered unsporting behavior when the officials consider other body parts could have been targeted instead. - 2.
 The official will report any unsporting conduct to the competition coordinator, league, or EDF representative.
 Depending on the circumstances, severity, and frequency of such conduct, a team or player may be prohibited from participation in EDF sanctioned play. - 3.
 An official may remove any player or team from play at any time should their conduct be deemed unsporting.